Accord-Project/ACCORD-Documentation/docs/index.md

 This documentation site presents the technical documentation of all the artefacts developed in the ACCORD project.

 It includes the following aspects developed in *WP2 (Semantisation of Regulations and Open Format for Machine-Readable Rules)*.
-These are presented under the **Rule Formalisation** catrgory on the navigation bar:
+These are presented under the **Rule Formalisation** category on the navigation bar:

 1. The Building Compliance Rule Language (BCRL).
 2. The Rule Formalisation Process and the BCRL Format.